Skip to main content

 1. Spawn hatch3r-implementer with file scope

-2. Collect results, spawn hatch3r-test-writer with implementation summary
+2. Collect results, spawn hatch3r-testability with implementation summary

 3. Collect results, spawn hatch3r-reviewer with full diff